buaa-hipo/familyseer_AE/README.md

 ```
 python3 tune_network_gpu.py --model mobilenetv2_0.5 --gpu_num 2 --tune
 ```
 you can change the model and the gpu number accordingly.
+More details on how to use this tuning script can be find out [here](https://github.com/noobotdj/tvm/tree/familyseer/scripts).
 # Major Code modules
 [reference-level-explanation]: #reference-level-explanation